mileshua/TESLC/README.md

+### About

-My data and code for the Neuroips 2024 high school paper contest.
-The code provided is not cleaned up and will not run with the current setup.
+data and code for NeurIPS 2024 high school competition.

+### Data

+data for 15 cities is provided in the `data.csv` file.
+Relevant Headers are provided.

+### Code

+the 3 calculation files are provided in the experiment folder, which calculates the r^2 correlation and graph for each type of data.